jaspector

 8:00 a.m.–4:00 p.m., Monday–Friday

-Typical inspection sequence: Inspectors hold multiple certifications allowing several types of inspections in one visit (structural, plumbing, mechanical, electrical, foundation, footing, final)
+Typical sequence: Inspectors hold multiple certifications allowing several types of inspections in one visit (structural, plumbing, mechanical, electrical, foundation, footing, final)

-Do I need a building permit in unincorporated Crook County, OR?
+01 Do I need a building permit in unincorporated Crook County, OR?

 Building permits required for structural changes, new dwellings, additions, replacement dwellings, detached structures, and most regulated construction work.

-How much does a building permit cost in unincorporated Crook County, OR?
+02 How much does a building permit cost in unincorporated Crook County, OR?

+Building permit fees in unincorporated Crook County, OR are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Calculated based on estimated construction valuation or square footage.
 Contact Building Department for fee estimate..
 Plan check fee: Structural plan review fee invoiced upfront; remaining fees upon issuance.

-How do I apply for a building permit in unincorporated Crook County, OR?
+03 How do I apply for a building permit in unincorporated Crook County, OR?

-1. Pre-Application Consultation (Optional): Contact the Building Department for guidance on project requirements, zoning compliance, and plan submission requirements.
+To apply for a building permit in unincorporated Crook County, OR, follow these steps: 1.
+Pre-Application Consultation (Optional): Contact the Building Department for guidance on project requirements, zoning compliance, and plan submission requirements.
 2. Plan Preparation: Prepare complete plans including site/plot plan, foundation plan, floor plans, cross-sections, and details per ORSC 2021 requirements.
 Mechanical plans required for stick-built dwellings (effective June 1, 2022).
 3. Application Submission & Initial Fee: Submit complete application package online, by mail, or in person.
 Structural plan review fee invoiced at time of application entry.
 4. Plan Review: Average turnaround 2-3 weeks.
 Building Department reviews for compliance with ORSC 2021.
 Revisions may be requested.
 5. Permit Issuance & Remaining Fees: Upon plan approval, remaining fees are invoiced.
 Must pick up job locator and inspection cards in person.
 6. Construction & Inspections: Construction must comply with approved plans.
 Inspections scheduled via phone or email; typically next business day unless later date requested.
 7. Project Closeout: Final inspection upon construction completion.
 Certificate of occupancy issued after final inspection approval.

-How long does it take to get a building permit in unincorporated Crook County, OR?
+04 How long does it take to get a building permit in unincorporated Crook County, OR?

-What work is exempt from building permits in unincorporated Crook County, OR?
+05 What work is exempt from building permits in unincorporated Crook County, OR?

-How do I schedule a building inspection in unincorporated Crook County, OR?
+06 How do I schedule a building inspection in unincorporated Crook County, OR?

-Inspections can be scheduled via: (541) 447-3211, bld@crookcountyor.gov.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Crook County, OR via: (541) 447-3211, bld@crookcountyor.gov.
 Unless requested for later date, inspections occur next business day.